redbear/IoT_pHAT/README.md

 * Stack the IoT pHAT on top of the RPi Zero
 * Connect the board to your TV or monitor via the HDMI cable
-* Connect your RPi with a wired keyboard (For associate WiFi to access point and connect Bluetooth accessories)
+* Connect your RPi with a wired keyboard (For associating WiFi to access point and pair Bluetooth accessories)
 * Power on with an micro USB cable with power adpater

 The IoT pHAT will also work on other 40-pin RPi boards such as RPi Model A+ and RPi 2.